san antonio DEL tequendama

 This former hotel was originally constructed as a luxurious home for the architect Carlos Arturo Tapias in 1923.

 Throughout the 1920’s it was the scene of lavish parties of Columbia’s elite.
-In 1928 it became a hotel and more so the playground of the rich and famous.
+In 1928 it became a hotel and even more so the playground of the rich and famous.
 At the time it was only accessible from Bogota by train.

 With the stock market crash in 1929 and the Great Depression of the 1930’s very few could afford to stay at the hotel; its glory days were already behind it just as they were beginning.